 - Get ready to stop – yellow light

 - Stop → ready to drive

 As you can see we have a finite number of states and transitions.
 Plus, traffic lights can only be in a single state at any time.
 It means we’re dealing with a finite state machine here.

 What’s more, by implementing finite state machines you make a contract that a situation NOT described by the machine model won’t happen.
 Using the traffic lights example, the situation that traffic light omits the yellow light and changes straight from green to red will never happen (unless you re-define your contract).

-Okay, but what do finite state machines have to do with software development?
+Okay, but what finite state machine has to do with software development and computer science?

 Well, actually a lot.
 Especially for game development where finite state machines are used plenty.